-The Java-Development-Kit (JDK) provides an environment to develop, build and execute a java program.
-Unlike other programming languages, java is platform independent which allows a compiled file to be executed on all operating systems.
-The JDK is a software that contains various tools like JavaDoc, Java Debugger, Java Interpreter, etc, which we would be needing for the compilation of a java program.
+The Java-Development-Kit (JDK) provides an environment to develop, build and execute a Java program.
+Unlike other programming languages, it is platform-independent which allows a compiled file to be executed on all operating systems.
+The JDK is a software that contains various tools like JavaDoc, Debugger, Interpreter, etc, which we would be needing for the compilation of a program.
 The compilation is the process of converting human-understandable source code (which is a .java file) to machine understandable code.
-The compilation of a java program is done by the javac compiler which is the primary compiler included in the JDK.
-It takes a java program as input and produces the bytecode as output.
+The compilation of a program is done by the javac compiler which is the primary compiler included in the JDK.
+It takes a program as input and produces the bytecode as output.
 The bytecode is stored by the compiler as a .class file.

 Applications of Java

 Java is also popularly known as the “King of programming languages”.
 It is being used in multiple fields of the world including our day-to-day activities of playing games or using our android smartphones.
 The language has become the backbone of millions of applications across multiple platforms including Windows, Mac, Unix, Android-based mobiles, embedded systems and enterprise solutions.
 The applications of Java can be seen in various domains.
 A few of them are mentioned below: